20 Best Things to Do in Kitty Hawk, NC

 5353 N Virginia Dare Trail, Kitty Hawk, NC

-2. Explore the History of Flight Wright Brothers National Memorial
+2. Explore the history of flight at the Wright Brothers National Memorial

 Photo Credit: Zack Frank